How Retail Digital Signage Works

 - Retail digital signage helps greet shoppers as soon as they step in the door.
 In fact, this effect can be extended outside retail premises via exterior LED signage, bringing in more customers who may have just passed by.
-Digital signage displays help you set the customer’s expectations.
+Subsequently, digital signage displays help you set the customer’s expectations.

 - Digital signage sets the mood and enhances the shopping experience.
-Well executed digital signage supported by appropriate content can help take the drudge out of shopping.
-This effect extends across all retail industry whether it’s automobiles, fashion, home décor, tools…
+Hence, well-executed digital signage supported by appropriate content can help take the drudge out of shopping.
+This effect extends across all retail industries whether it’s automobiles, fashion, home décor, tools…

 - Digital signage helps retailers shape and adapt their offerings continuously.
-There are no delays when setting prices, listing features or changing any of the content regardless of the number of screens in a location or the distance between locations.
+There are no delays when setting prices, listing features, or changing any of the content regardless of the number of screens in a location.